 - Mr. Brian Head, City of St. John’s

-- Mr. Rick Mercer, C.A.
+- Mr. Rick Mercer (Treasurer), C.A.
 Pippy Park Commission

 - Mr. Bob McCarthy, St. John’s Port Authority

-- Mr. Gerard Antle, City of Mount Pearl
+- Mr. Glen Dollimount, City of Mount Pearl

 - Ms. Jennifer Lake, Town of CBS

-- Mr. Bert Hickey, Town of Logy Bay-Middle Cove-Outer Cove
+- Mr. Denis Hickey, Town of Logy Bay-Middle Cove-Outer Cove

 - Ms. Michelle Martin, Town of Flatrock

-- Ms. Janet Rumsey, Manuels River Natural Heritage Society
+- Ms. Janet Rumsey (Secretary), Manuels River Community Inc.

-- Ms. Pam Wall, Town of Pouch Cove
+- Mr. Conrad Freake, Town of Pouch Cove

 The Board elects the officers of the Authority.
 The present Chair is Ron Penney, who represents the Johnson Family Foundation, and succeeded the founding chair, the late Paul Johnson.
 Mr. Penney is the former City Manager with the City of St. John’s.